Public Investing App Review: Commission Free Trades and More

 Public Premium is free to account holders with a balance of at least $20,000.
 There are no free trials with Public Premium, but you can cancel anytime.

-Other Public Features
+Other Public Investing Features

 Public offers several other products designed to enhance the investing experience.
 Here are some other key features you can expect with Public.